What to know

 Once you delete your photos from your PC, the changes will be synced across all your devices, thus removing the photos from Google Photos in the process.

 How to unsync Google Photos

-You can unsync Google Photos first by disabling your backup and sync process.
-Once stopped, you can then delete the Google Photos app from your mobile device if you’re using one.
-Once you do so, you can then use a PC to access Google Photos and download the Photos you wish to keep.
-You can then empty your Google Photos account entirely, which will allow you to retain the downloaded photos while unsyncing all of them across all your devices.
+You can unsync Google Photos first by disabling the backup feature and deleting the Google Photos app from your phone if you’re using one.
+Once you do so, you can use a PC to access Google Photos and download the photos you wish to keep.
+You can then empty your Google Photos ntirely, which will allow you to retain the downloaded photos while unsyncing all of them across all your devices.

 Step 1: Turn off the backup and sync process

 Let’s start by turning off backup and sync from your phone.
 This will help stop the upload process of photos to Google Photos and retain all future clicks on your device.
 Here’s how you can do it, whether using an Android or iOS device.